Culture of Louisiana: Religion

 The first non-Native American religion in Louisiana was Roman Catholicism, as a result of the predominantly Catholic French and Spanish control of colonial Louisiana.
 After the Louisiana Purchase in 1803, Protestantism was introduced to the territory.
-Methodists, Baptists, and Presbyterians were later joined by other Protestant sects such as Lutherans, who were often German immigrants.
+Methodists, Baptists, and Presbyterians were later joined by other Protestant traditions such as Lutherans, who were often German immigrants.
 Louisiana remains a cultural pot with many different religions.
 More recent immigrants have brought Buddhism and Islam, etc. into Louisiana.
 Also, Voodoo is often practiced in south Louisiana, especially in New Orleans.